Combell takes the sporty dare!

 Now that the Intelligent family, of which Combell is a part, is growing larger and larger, it is important to keep the original creative, playful and inventive ambiance alive.
 And what better way is there to do this than with a team building day?

 Intelligent is growing.
-Besides Combell, the family also includes Unitt, Easyhost and Register.
+Besides Combell, the family also includes Sentia, Easyhost and Register.
 The number of collaborators is also increasing.
 It is therefore crucial that everybody knows their colleagues, who to call for assistance, what their strong points are, how they can build a team together.
 And isn’t a team building day just the perfect way to do this?

 Saturday the 27th of September was D-day.
 Around sixty colleagues from the different companies went to the grounds of the Ghent RFC Rubgy team in Blaarmeersen stadium, which had been rented especially for this occasion.
 The event started very auspiciously: no rain and a pleasant temperature for sports.
 The only drops of sweat settling on the participants would be there from effort, not from a burning sun.